the1laz/cgateweb/README.md

 cgateweb
 ========

-MQTT interface for C-Bus written in Node.js
+MQTT interface for C-Bus lighting written in Node.js

+(If you're looking for HVAC, I haven't/can't try it but have a look at this fork: https://github.com/mminehanNZ/cgateweb)

 ### Install:
 (for raspberry pi)